Reserve Bank of India: 1935–1949

 The Reserve Bank of India was founded on 1 April 1935 to respond to economic troubles after the First World War.
-The bank was set up based on the recommendations of the 1926 Royal Commission on Indian Currency and Finance, also known as the Hilton Young Commission using recommendations and guidelines received from Dr. B R Ambedkar based on his book, 'The Problem Of The Rupee: Its Origin And Its Solution'.
+The bank was set up based on the recommendations of the 1926 Royal Commission on Indian Currency and Finance, also known as the Hilton Young Commission.
 Eventually, the Central Legislative Assembly passed these guidelines as the RBI Act 1934.
+India was the first colony to have its own central bank.

-The original choice for the seal of RBI was the East India Company Double Mohur, with the sketch of the Lion and Palm Tree.
+The original choice for the seal of RBI was the East India Company Double Mohur, with the sketch of the Lion and swimming Tree.
 However, it was decided to replace the lion with the tiger, the national animal of India.
 The Preamble of the RBI describes its basic functions to regulate the issue of banknotes, keep reserves to secure monetary stability in India, and generally to operate the currency and credit system in the best interests of the country.
 The Central Office of the RBI was established in Calcutta (now Kolkata) but was moved to Bombay (now Mumbai) in 1937.
-The RBI also acted as Burma's (now Myanmar) central bank until April 1947 (except during the years of Japanese occupation (1942–45)), even though Burma seceded from the Indian Union in 1937.
-After the Partition of India in August 1947, the bank served as the central bank for Pakistan until June 1948 when the State Bank of Pakistan commenced operations.
+The RBI also acted as Burma's (now Myanmar) central bank until April-1947 (except during the years of Japanese occupation (1942–45)), even though Burma seceded from the Indian Union in 1937.
+After the Partition of India in August-1947, the bank served as the central bank for Pakistan until June-1948 when the State Bank of Pakistan commenced operations.
 Though set up as a shareholders' bank, the RBI has been fully owned by the Government of India since its nationalisation in 1949.
 RBI has a monopoly of note issue.